-How to satisfy our request.
+How to satisfy our request

-First, determine whether there is tin, tantalum, tungsten and/or gold in the product you sell to us.
+Determine whether there is tin, tantalum, tungsten and/or gold in the product you sell to us.

-If you don't know whether or not your product contains 3TG, read #1-3 below carefully to help you determine whether or not your product contains tin, tantalum, tungsten or gold:
+If you do not know whether or not your product contains 3TG, read #1-3 below carefully to help you determine whether or not your product contains tin, tantalum, tungsten or gold:

 - 1. Review the SEC Rule. - If 3TG is necessary to the functionality or production of a product manufactured (or contracted to be manufactured) by the Company, the Company must comply with the conflict minerals rule designed to determine whether the 3TG originated in the Covered Countries.
-Tin, tantalum, tungsten and gold are the only minerals covered by the rule at this time. - 2.
+Tin, tantalum, tungsten, and gold are the only minerals covered by the rule at this time. - 2.
 Seek guidance from those at your company who know your product to determine whether any 3TG is contained in your product is any tin, tantalum, tungsten and/or gold contained in products that you supply to an ITW business?
 Ask people in your organization who have relevant knowledge (for example: engineering, manufacturing, environmental, chemical product safety, purchasing, quality control, etc.) whether any of your products contain tin, tantalum, tungsten or gold.
-The following information may help with their determination:
+The chart below lists typical products that may contain 3TG, which may help their determination.